Skip to content

 • Events

-From May 24 to 31, 2025, Uzès was transformed into a theater of images and stories, hosting the 10ᵉ edition of the Biennale de la Photographie.
-Orchestrated by the association Les Azimutés, this edition marks a turning point: now a biennial event, it has established itself as an eagerly awaited rendezvous on the southern cultural scene.
-Far from the hustle and bustle of current events, it invites us to take a step aside, to take a lucid and sensitive pause in our relationship with the world.
+From May 24 to 31, 2025, Uzès transformed into a theater of images and stories, hosting the 10th edition of the Biennale de la Photographie.
+Orchestrated by the Les Azimutés association, this edition marks a turning point: now a biennial event, it establishes itself as an anticipated fixture of the Southern cultural scene.
+Far from the hustle and bustle of daily news, it invites a step aside, a lucid and sensitive pause in our relationship with the world.

-The theme, "Witness to our time, transmitter of memory", set the tone.
-A discreet but tenacious thread ran through the exhibitions: that of the trace, of heritage, of what images can still convey when words are no longer enough.
-In an age when the instantaneous prevails, these photographs reintroduce a form of slowness, gravity and sometimes even tenderness.
+The theme, “Witness of its time, passer of memory”, set the tone.
+A discreet yet persistent common thread ran through the exhibitions: that of traces, heritage, and what images can still transmit when words are no longer enough.
+In an era where the instantaneous prevails, these photographs reintroduce a form of slowness, gravity, and sometimes even tenderness.
 They reveal the intimate, the invisible, the marginal.
-They speak of love, anger, loss and hope.
+They speak of love, anger, loss, and hope.

 by Solange Tabary